About the Project

 Fortunately, there are solutions for both these problems that can transform the interior acoustics.

-The first step is to insulate the vehicle adding sound deadening material and thermal treatments, which reduces road noise and keep the heat in.
+The first step is to insulate the vehicle adding sound deadening material and thermal treatments, which reduces road noise and keeps the heat in.

 We can change it if required, even for a full-size touch screen carrying out a double din dash conversion but if you want to keep the original look then that is fine.